BU-Neuromics/de_toolkit/docs/filter.rst

             is the fraction of samples that must be nonzero.
 If the number is 1 or greater (1 <= number < # of samples) or the number is equal to 0, then it is the number of samples that must be nonzero.
+- ``max``:
+            Filter data based on the maximum value of the row or column spec.
+- ``min``:
+            Filter data based on the minimum value of the row or column spec.

 The column spec value can take one of three forms: